 Professor in Chemistry at the University of Nantes

 Diplôme Ingénieur ENSIC 1991 (Nancy, France); Ph.D.
 1994 (Nantes, France) ; Cavendish 1996-1998 (Cambridge, UK)

 ST2E group - Institut des Matériaux Jean Rouxel - University of Nantes - Centre de MicroCaractérisation (Microscopy Center) - CNRS

 Philippe Moreau is a graduate of the Ecole Nationale Supérieure des Industries Chimiques (ENSIC in Nancy, France : "Grande Ecole" specialised in Chemical Engeneering).
 During his PhD, his focus became redirected towards the study of materials.
 The subject was "Interactions in mercury intercalated TiS2 and TaS2" under the supervision of Prof. G. Ouvrard at the Institut des Materiaux Jean Rouxel in 1994.
 While at the Cavendish Laboratory (Cambridge, England) in his postdoctoral position under the supervision of Prof. A. Howie, he got involved in Electron Energy Loss Spectroscopy and still is involved in this field to date.
-He became Maître de Conférences (lecturer) at the University of Nantes in 1998 and teaches inorganic chemistry, electron microscopy and, photon and electron based spectroscopies.
+He became Maître de Conférences (lecturer) at the University of Nantes in 1998 and professor in 2019 and teaches inorganic chemistry, electron microscopy and, photon and electron based spectroscopies.
 His current interests are in the study of lithium battery materials using EELS and electron microscopy, the development of the understanding of the low energy loss region in EELS spectra and the optimised comparison of experimental spectra with ab initio calculations.

 Research Interests Statement